Harry Hulmes

-Harry Hulmes III (July 20, 1927 – February 21, 2016) was a businessman who was an NFL and MLB executive.
-He was a sports executive from 1954 to 2008.
-He was the general manager for the Baltimore Colts from 1967 to 1969.
+Harry Hulmes III (July 20, 1927 – February 21, 2016) was an American sports executive in the National Football League (NFL) and Major League Baseball (MLB).
+His career in sports spanned six decades, from 1954 to 2008, including as general manager of the Baltimore Colts from 1967 to 1969.

 Early life

 Harry Hulmes was born on July 20, 1927, in Philadelphia, Pennsylvania.
-He went to high school at Northeast High School.
-After high school, he served in the United States Navy in World War II.
-He went to college at the University of Pennsylvania.
+He attended Northeast High School before entering the United States Navy in World War II.
+He served in the Navy for three years as a radarman.

+Upon completing his military service, Hulmes attended the University of Pennsylvania where he earned a degree in journalism.

 Executive career

-Baltimore Orioles
+Early career

-He began his career as the Assistant Business Manager for the Baltimore Orioles.
-He was only there for one year, in 1954.
+Hulmes began his career in sports administration with the Baltimore Orioles, where he was the Assistant Business Manager during the 1954 season.

-Bucknell University

-After a year with the Orioles, he went to Bucknell University to become a Sports Information Director.
-He was there for three years; from 1955 to 1957.